mattlianje/etl4s/README.md

        /*
         * Step (4/6) Handle complex processing + joins
-        * just like you are used to in more procedural styles via the `pure` method */ dfs <- Transform.pure[Map[String, DataFrame]]
+        * just like you are used to in more procedural styles via the `pure` method
+        * Introspect on a `Transform`'s input and use intermediate states all inside
+        * a monadic comprehension
+        */
+       dfs <- Transform.pure[Map[String, DataFrame]]